Skip to main content

 • Do not design metadata around specific coding bindings (like XML).
 DoD Components should define metadata using subject-predicate-object type relationships as seen in semantic web environments using the Resource Description Framework Model and Syntax Specification .
 Each entity should exist once, and all data should point to that entity.

-Competence is a set of demonstrable behaviors, characteristics, and skills that enable the efficient performance of a job.
-Competency-Based Learning (CBL), also called Outcome-Based Learning, is a model of learning design that focuses on the mastery of competencies required for a job.
+Competence is a set of demonstrable behaviors, characteristics, and skills enabling the effective performance of a job.
+Competency-Based Learning (CBL), also called Outcome-Based Learning, is a model of learning design focusing on the mastery of competencies required for a job.
 Each competency, when defined as data, is broken down into the specific knowledge, skills, abilities, or other behaviors (KSAOs) required to perform a job at different levels of proficiency.
 To demonstrate competence, an individual or team must be able to demonstrate outcomes by performing certain tasks or skills at a required level of proficiency.

 DoD Components SHALL use IEEE 1484.20.3 SCD to describe their competencies, competency frameworks, and assessment criteria as soon as they are mature enough to be defined by any standard.

-To enable a competency-based / outcome-based learning strategy, DoD Components shall begin to define competency definitions, competency associations, and competency frameworks as described in IEEE 1484.20.3 –SCD.
+To enable a competency-based / outcome-based learning strategy, DoD Components shall begin to define competency definitions, competency associations, and competency frameworks as described in IEEE 1484.20.3 –Shareable Competency Definitions.
 The granular unit, often referred to as a “competency”, is a competency definition in SCD.
 These are referred to as “competencies” throughout this Reference.

-Based on industry best practices and the IEEE 1484.20.3 draft standard, DoD Components should:
+Based on industry best practices and the IEEE 1484.20.3 standard, DoD Components should:

-• Implement a strategy that allows all competencies to be accessible and interoperable across DoD Components.
-Competency Definitions and Competency Frameworks should be referenceable within a Competency Registry that allows for storage and retrieval of competencies and their associated Frameworks.
+• Implement a strategy allowing all competencies to be accessible and interoperable across DoD Components.
+Competency Definitions and Competency Frameworks should be referenceable within a Competency Registry allowing for storage and retrieval of competencies and their associated Frameworks.
 Competencies and their Frameworks should also support versioning and alignment of similar competencies.
 Competency Registries should be able to update competencies and their frameworks at a single, referenceable, IRI (following the IRI recommendations outlined below).

 • Document local competencies in a manner that adequately describes each competency and meets the following requirements: